Melbourne Convention 2025: Enterprise Demand & Digital Infrastructure in Transition

-At the 2025 Convention for Melbourne, we will welcome thought leaders, expert speakers and panelists to consider these and other critical issues.
+We will welcome thought leaders, expert speakers and panelists to consider these and other critical issues.
 The convention will deliver insights, learning, debate and opinion.
-Keynote presentations and panel discussions will be supplemented by exhibition halls, tech demonstrations and networking opportunities.
+Keynote presentations, case studies and panel discussions will be supplemented by exhibition halls, tech demonstrations and networking opportunities.

 Data centres are considered significant consumers of power across the world.
 This, together with the costs of power and the need to conserve one of the industry’s most critical resources, means that data centres of all types need to manage their energy demands effectively and, increasingly, move away from the traditional consumption of power from a central grid.
 Where and how can data centres look to reduce waste as power travels from generation to the point of consumption?
 How effective are the means and metrics for evaluating the efficiency of the whole process?
 Where is innovation still most needed?